Programs

 This stream is offered for the Fall intake, and the application is submitted on the Master’s application form.

-The Workstream in Luxury Management
+Luxury Management

 The Luxury Management Workstream is the first step to a successful career in the Luxury, Fashion or/and High Premium Sectors.
 It is directed to students who demonstrate a high motivation and interest for those sectors.